berkmancenter/classifurlr/doc/classification_api.md

 Classifurlr uses many classification modules together in order to make a determination.
 Some modules can use machine learning and user feedback to improve.

-This API (mostly) adheres to the JSON API 1.0 specification: http://jsonapi.org/

 Query for classification
 ------------------------

-Send POST requests to /classify to let us know that you would like a classification of one or more transaction with a URL.
+Send POST requests to /classify to let us know that you would like a classification of one or more transactions with a URL.
 Send as much data as you have (including historic data) because each classification module will use what it can.

 POSTs to /classify should have the Content-Type: application/json.

-As per JSON API 1.0, the type attribute is required and must be the string 'transactions'.
+The content should follow the [HTTP Archive (HAR) specification](http://www.softwareishard.com/blog/har-12-spec/) with the addition of:

+* an "_asn" attribute in each request object
+* "_raw" & "_screenshot" attributes in each response.content object
+* an optional "_error" attribute in each response object if an error was encountered while making the request

+Each current and historic session should get its own page object in the pages array.
+Even though they will all have the same URL, for the purposes of classification, a session from a different time is a different page in this spec.

 ### Basic Example